The Cairngorms Up-Close: Gallery

 Cornus suecica

-Where and when encountered: Cairn Gorm lower slopes on 17 June 2022
+Where and when encountered: Bathaich Fionndag on 17 June 2022

 About: Dwarf cornel is a low-growing plant of wet, non-alkaline, peaty soils at moderate to high altitudes.
 In Great Britain, the plant is almost entirely confined to the Scottish Highlands.